Last update: 2021-07-29

 When can younger children be vaccinated?

 Pfizer, Moderna and other vaccine makers began vaccine trials in younger children that will eventually include babies as young as 6 months old.
-Some results from those trials are expected by the end of summer, and Pfizer states it hopes to receive authorization for vaccination of younger children by early 2022.
+Some results from those trials are expected by the end of summer, and Pfizer states it hopes to receive authorization for vaccination of younger children by late 2021.